 Let us look at other examples of independence movements in our time.
 The independence of Bosnia/Herzogovina was marked by a bloody war with Serbia over the control of Sarajevo.
 For the first few years after the independence of the Ukraine from Russia, there was no war, but in the past few years, the secession of eastern provinces from the Ukraine has been marked by warfare, and each side remains armed and at the risk of further conflict, exacerbated by alliances with other states.
+In an earlier period, the end of the British empire led to a number of movements of secession.
+Those of Biafra against Nigeria and Pakistan/Bangladesh versus India were especially bloody.

-On the other hand, the independence movement of Quebec did not get to the point of establishing a separate country, and so the Quebecois and the rest of Canada never got to the point of military confrontation.
+On the other hand, the independence movement of Quebec did not get to the point of establishing a separate country, and so the Quebecois and the rest of Canada did not get to the point of civil war.

-And coming to the present time, there are those who foresee the secession of California, Oregon and Washington State from Trump America, and a recent poll by Foreign Policy magazine foresees a real possibility of civil war in the United States.
+And coming to the present time, there are those who foresee the secession of California, Oregon and Washington State from Trump America, and a recent poll by the prestigious Foreign Affairs magazine foresees a real possibilty of civil war in the United States.
 But we should not forget that the American Civil War caused by the secession of the South in 1860 was the bloodiest war ever fought by Americans.

-There are good alternatives for Catalunya, apart from secession.
+There are good alternative for Catalunya, apart from secession.

-Granted that Spain is not in good shape, neither economically nor politically.
+Granted that Spain is not in good shape, either economically or politically.
 But instead of bailing out, Catalunya could help in its reform.
 Wouldn't it be great if the people of Catalunya could persuade all of Spain to renounce its culture of war and seek through dialogue to establish a culture of peace with all of its citizens and its neighboring countries!
 A good start would be to withdraw from NATO!